-self” words can go after verbs or nouns to express a variety of special meanings

 Finally, the use of -self words after imperative verbs is worth mentioning.
-A famous example is Know Yourself, the English equivalent of an inscription on an important temple in Ancient Greece.
-The point about imperative verbs is that they normally lack an explicit subject.
-The fact that the -self word after one has to be yourself or yourselves shows that the “understood” subject is you.
-More about imperative verbs is in the post 128.
+A famous example is Know Yourself, a translation of words on an important temple in Ancient Greece.
+What is the “understood” grammatical subject of imperative verbs like this?
+The fact that the -self word after one has to be yourself or yourselves shows that it must be you.
+For more about imperative verbs, see 128.
 Imperative Verbs in Formal Writing.

 2. Observations about Meaning